saganatt/Learning-O2/README.md

 o2-analysistutorial-simple-analysis --aod-file <aod_file_name> -b
 ```

-NOTE: In case you've updated the binaries with `ninja`, you need to copy the new binary to your current dir and call `./o2-analysis*`:
+NOTE: In case you've updated the binaries with `ninja` (but not `ninja install`), you need to copy the new binary to your current dir and call `./o2-analysis*`:
 ```
 cp alice/sw/BUILD/O2-latest/O2/stage/bin/o2-analysistutorial-simple-analysis .
 ./o2-analysistutorial-simple-analysis --aod-file <aod_file_name> -b